-What I’ve learned after the declutter, though, is that even though I enjoy both Instagram and ESPN, and even though they’re arguably not as addictive or negative as, say, Facebook, I didn’t miss them when they were gone.
+What I’ve learned after the digital declutter, though, is that even though I enjoy both Instagram and ESPN, and even though they’re arguably not as addictive or negative as, say, Facebook, I didn’t miss them when they were gone.
 At all.
 0%.

 If I don’t miss something when it’s gone for a month, how valuable can it really be?

-2. We don’t check because we’re bored; we check because we’re addicted to busyness.
+2. We don’t check because we’re bored.
+We check because we’re addicted to busyness.

 After a week or so of observing this and thinking about it, my first interpretation was that I was checking as a way to relieve a sense of boredom.

 For one thing, I’m not sure that boredom strikes us so quickly.
 If my wife and I were watching a movie and she paused the movie to use the restroom for a minute, I would immediately—within seconds—reach for my phone to check my email.
-That didn’t feel like boredom.

-What I eventually started to realize is that for 95% of my waking life I was the opposite of bored—I was stimulated and busy.
+What I started to realize is that for 95% of my waking life I was the opposite of bored—I was stimulated and busy.
 And overly so.
 Which means that in the brief times when I wasn’t, my mind instantaneously went into a kind of busyness withdrawal.

 Consequently, we’ve habituated to this reality to the point where—like an addict—we quickly go into withdrawals when we can’t get it.
 And so we check.
 Compulsively.

 This also means we’re increasingly dependent on the internet and technology to keep us passively stimulated.
 The opportunity cost of which is that our muscle for productively generating our own sources of stimulation may be atrophying.

 3. Emotions can be subtle triggers for compulsive tech use.

 A compulsive gambler might realize that the monotony of sitting in traffic after work on a certain stretch of freeway near the casino is a cue for thinking about the excitement of gambling, which in turn leads to the action of pulling into the casino and gambling.
 As a result, they might try to rearrange their schedule to avoid traffic by leaving an hour earlier or later.

 But behavioral triggers aren’t always physical or environmental.
 They can be emotional.
-And emotions triggers are often more subtle and harder to pin down that physical things or environmental conditions.
+And emotional triggers are often more subtle and harder to pin down than physical things or environmental conditions.